Help

 Keeping the capoed key the same

-With Capoed selected, the capoed key will not be changed when the capo position is adjusted.
-This means that as the capo position is moved up, but the uncapoed key has to be shifted up as well, in order to keep the underlying and capoed keys equal.
+With Maintain capoed key when changing capo turned off, the capoed key will not be changed when the capo position is adjusted.
+This means that as the capo position is moved up, in order to keep the underlying and capoed keys equal the uncapoed key has to be shifted up as well.

 Changing song keys in set lists